Otomisin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11	Add execute permission to all subdirectories of the current directory for the everyone.
 Regular files should not be changed.	 = >	chmod -R +X  or  chmod ugo+x */ or chmod a+x */

-12	Create a directory called dir_holberton with permissions 751 in the working directory.
+12	Create a directory called my_dir with permissions 751 in the working directory.
 User has all read, write, and execute permissions.
 Group has read and execute permissions.
 Others have just execute permission.	 = >	mkdir -m 751 my_dir

 13	Write a script that changes the group owner to school for the file hello	 = >	chgrp school